tkrisztian95/basic-k8s-dev-cluster-setup-examples/README.md

     - Start VM using Vagrant:
         - VagrantBox with K3s preinstalled.
 - Setup multi-node Kubernetes cluster:
-    - Start VM using Vagrant:
+    - Start VMs using Vagrant:
         - VagrantBox with Docker and Kubernetes preinstalled (using `kubeadm`)

 ### FAQ